apubcc/LinkedOutAndAbout/README.md

 7. **🔍 Attestation Factory**: Build trust by attesting to the authenticity of posts and connections.

-### **How It's Made 🛠️**

-At LinkedOutAndAbout, we've harnessed a cutting-edge technology stack to bring our decentralized platform to life:

-- **💼 Smart Contracts**: Our platform runs on blockchain-powered smart contracts, ensuring secure and transparent interactions.

-- **🖥️ Frontend**: We utilize modern frontend technologies like [Frontend Framework] to provide a seamless user experience.

-- **🔌 Backend**: Our backend, powered by [Backend Framework], communicates with the blockchain and database to ensure data integrity.

-- **🗄️ Database**: We use [Database Technology] to store and manage user data securely.

-- **🔐 Authentication**: User authentication is handled using [Authentication Method] for enhanced security.

-- **🌐 Hosting**: Our application is hosted on [Hosting Provider] for reliability and accessibility.

 ### **The Stack ⚙️**

 #### **Deployments ⛓️**